bwong365/WetPetApi/README.md

 Frontend repo is at https://github.com/bwong365/wet-pet-ui

 - WetPetApi was really an excuse to build a whimsically themed API using Clean Architecture and DDD principles.
-- Integration with Auth0 will come while the front-end is developed